bictorv/chaosnet-bridge/README.md

 ### Network Control Program

 A simple unix sockets interface for connecting "any old program" to Chaosnet, e.g. Supdup.
-See [the docs](NCP.md) and [the supdup patch](supdup-patch.tar).
+See [the docs](NCP.md) and [Supdup for Chaosnet](https://github.com/Chaosnet/supdup).

 ## Routing basics